camaraproject/Governance/ProjectCharter.md

 A vote on a single proposal is considered successful if at least two thirds of those eligible to vote in favor.

-If there are multiple alternatives, participants may vote for one or more alternative, or vote “no” to object to all alternatives.
+If there are multiple alternatives, participants may vote for one or more alternatives, or vote “no” to object to all alternatives.
 It is not possible to cast an “abstain” vote.
 A vote on multiple alternatives is considered decided in favor of one alternative if it has received the most votes in favor, and a vote from at least two thirds of those voting.
 Should no alternative reach this quorum, another vote on a reduced number of options may be called separately.

-**Steering Committee decisions**
+**TSC decisions**

-Steering Committee votes can be initiated by each Steering Committee participant.
+TSC votes can be initiated by any TSC voting participant.

-For votes taken during a Steering Committee meeting (in person, by telephone or online conference or similar), quorum requires at least two-thirds of all voting members of the Steering Committee to be present.
-The Steering Committee may continue to meet if quorum is not met but will be prevented from making any decisions at the meeting.
-Except as provided elsewhere in this Charter, decisions by vote at a steering board meeting require a majority vote of those in attendance, provided quorum is met.
+For votes taken during a TSC meeting (in person, by telephone or online conference or similar), quorum requires at least 50% of all voting participants of the TSC to be present.
+The TSC may continue to meet if quorum is not met but will be prevented from making any decisions at the meeting.
+Except as provided elsewhere in this Charter, decisions by vote at a TSC meeting require a majority vote of those in attendance, provided quorum is met.
+If an already taken decision has to be revised a super majority is necessary.

-For votes taken by email or similar asynchronous means, voting decisions require at least a two-thirds vote of all members of the Steering Committee.
+For votes taken by email or similar asynchronous means, voting decisions require at least a 50% vote of all participants of the TSC.
 Decision is then taken by majority vote.
+If an already taken decision has to be revised a super majority is necessary.

 **Technical decisions**

 Technical decisions that only affect a single Sub Project are made informally by the maintainers of this Sub Project, and [lazy consensus](https://couchdb.apache.org/bylaws.html#lazy) is assumed.
 If no consensus can be reached, the matter may be resolved by majority vote.

-Technical decisions that span multiple parts of the CAMARA Project should be discussed and made on the CAMARA Project mailing list.
+Technical decisions that span multiple parts of the CAMARA Project should be discussed and made in the Commonalities Working Group.
 Decisions are usually made by [lazy consensus](https://couchdb.apache.org/bylaws.html#lazy).
-If no consensus can be reached, the matter may be resolved by majority vote.
+If no consensus can be reached, the matter may be resolved by majority vote by the TSC, Sub Project or Working Group.

 ## Intellectual Property Policy

 Project participants acknowledge that the copyright in all new contributions will be retained by the copyright holder as independent works of authorship and that no contributor or copyright holder will be required to assign copyrights to the Project.

-Except with respect to alternative licenses approved by the Steering Committee as described below, all contributions to the Project are subject to the following:
+Except with respect to alternative licenses approved by the TSC as described below, all contributions to the Project are subject to the following:
 - All new inbound contributions (of any materials including APIs and definitions, machine-readable YAML files and similar contributions, code, testing scripts and tools, human-readable documentation and information that is designed to provide instructions or other information regarding Project materials or contributions) to the Project (collectively “Project Materials”) must be made using the Apache License, Version 2.0, available at https://www.apache.org/licenses/LICENSE-2.0 (the “Project License”).
-- Only exception is the documentation contributed to or created by the Marketing Working Group in the folder [https://github.com/camaraproject/WorkingGroups/tree/main/Marketing](https://github.com/camaraproject/WorkingGroups/tree/main/Marketing).
+- Only exception is the documentation contributed to or created by the Outreach Committee (former Marketing Working Group) in the folder [https://github.com/camaraproject/WorkingGroups/tree/main/Marketing](https://github.com/camaraproject/WorkingGroups/tree/main/Marketing).
 For that the [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/legalcode.txt) shall apply.
 It is strongly forbidden to save any API-related definition, documentation or code in this folder.
-- All new inbound contributions of Project Materials must also be accompanied by a Developer Certificate of Origin (http://developercertificate.org) sign-off in the source code system that is submitted through a Steering Committee approved contribution process which will bind the authorized contributor and, if not self-employed, their employer to the applicable license;
+- All new inbound contributions of Project Materials must be:
+  - accompanied by a Developer Certificate of Origin (http://developercertificate.org) sign-off in the source code system that is submitted through a TSC approved contribution process which will bind the authorized contributor and, if not self-employed, their employer to the applicable license; and
+  - made pursuant to a duly executed Contributor License Agreement (in the form as approved by the TSC).
 - All outbound Project Materials will be made available under the Project License.
 - The Project may seek to integrate and contribute back to other open source projects (“Upstream Projects”).
 In such cases, the Project will conform to all license requirements of the Upstream Projects, including dependencies, leveraged by the Project.
 Upstream Project code contributions not stored within the Project’s main code repository will comply with the contribution process and license terms for the applicable Upstream Project.

-The Steering Committee may approve the use of an alternative license or licenses for inbound or outbound contributions on an exception basis.
+The TSC may approve the use of an alternative license or licenses for inbound or outbound contributions on an exception basis.
 To request an exception, please describe the contribution, the alternative open source license(s), and the justification for using an alternative open source license for the Project.
-License exceptions must be approved by a two-thirds vote of the entire Steering Committee.
+License exceptions must be approved by a two-thirds vote of the entire TSC.

 Contributed files should contain license information, such as SPDX short form identifiers, indicating the open source license or licenses pertaining to the file.